HomeGuidesAPI ReferenceChangelog

-Account Type
+Account Types

-TRON has two account types::
+TRON has two account types:

-Both account types have the ability to::
+Both account types have the ability to:

 • Interact with deployed smart contracts

-Account & Key Pair
+Accounts & Key Pairs

 An account consists of a cryptographic pair of keys: a public key and a private key.
 The public key can be mapped to an address, while the private key is used to sign transactions.
-This key pair help prove that a transaction was actually signed by the sender and prevents forgeries.
+This key pair helps prove that a transaction was actually signed by the sender and prevents forgeries.

 For example, when Alice wants to send TRX from her account to Bob's, she needs to create a transaction and send it to the TRON network for verification.
 With the key pair, Alice can prove that she originally initiated the transaction request.
-Without the encryption mechanism, malicious actor Eve might be able to publicly broadcast a similar request, "send 5 TRX from Alice's account to Eve's account", while no one can validate whether or not the transaction is requested by Alice herself.
+However, without the encryption mechanism, the malicious actor Eve might be able to publicly broadcast a similar request, "send 5 TRX from Alice's account to Eve's account", while no one can validate whether or not the transaction is requested by Alice herself.

 External Account Creation

-Account Address Format
+Account Address Formats

 • Hex